nocomplexity/masteringJupyterlab/README.md

 This repository is the home of a (growing) collection of tips for using JupyterLab.

-The continues evolution of IPython towards JupyterLab notebooks is a real example of real open innovation.

-But due to the endless features and possibilities to fully work (create, write, play, debug) browser based some tips to simplify usage are helpful.

 This document is created to simplify the use of JupyterLab.
+It gives tips that can save you a lot of time.
+Or avoid creating complex solutions.

 ## Contributing